curtisbrooks678/LocalBuisinessApi.Solution/README.md

 Explore the API endpoints in Postman.

 ### Using Swagger Documentation
-To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+To explore the Local Buisiness API with Swashbuckle, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

 ### Endpoints
 Base URL: `https://localhost:5000`